B PsychSc (Hons) GradDip PsychSc DEdu MEdTech BTeach (PAVE) BLearningDes

-Dr Kylie Hutchings Mangion is a highly educated therapist who takes the time to understand challenges adolescents and adults face, focusing on real solutions to assist you to move forward.
+Dr Kylie Hutchings Mangion is a highly educated Provisional Psychologist who takes the time to understand challenges adolescents and adults face, focusing on real solutions to assist you to move forward.
 Flexible and person centred, Kylie recognises within both personal and professional environments there is room to cultivate knowledge and the ability to understand your choices.
 Together, she will navigate you through the ‘how’ to take the next step and invest your energy wisely, as she believes this is critical to living a much healthier and happier life.

 With a former career in Tertiary Education, training and development for over 30 years, Kylie has focused on instructional development from a cognitive performance perspective, aspiring her to give university students the opportunity to succeed in their chosen fields through academic support and direction.